 Make Painting Easier Using Simple Tricks

-Edited by Ian Gabriel T. Tolledo, Nerissa Avisado, Anonymous, Christine Cruz and 2 others
+Edited by Ian Gabriel T. Tolledo, Nerissa Avisado, Christine Cruz, Eng and 1 other

 In the past, painting the house is a job left to either a professional house painter or your friendly handyman.
 Today, it is a task that can be accomplished by homeowners - thanks to the availability of products and tools that can be easily had from local hardware stores.
 What used to be the complicated art of mixing and splashing paint colors on any surface in the house is now a chore that even a housewife can accomplish without sweat.
 More than ever, there are ways to make painting easier using simple tricks that can give a seasoned painter a run for his money.